-I have been enjoying the initial soap recipe, so I think it will be a staple for a while.
-This time though, I decided to add some new "flavours" and colour coded them (as if the scent wouldn't have been enough).
+We have been enjoying the soap recipe we used for our wedding favours, so I think it will be a staple for a long time in our house.
+This time though, we have decided to add some new "flavours" and colour coded them (as if the scent wouldn't have been enough).

 I finally picked up a dropper yesterday so I could make a small batch of a Thieves Oil blend that I found online at Natural Aromatherapy Benefits.
-I was looking forward to making two spray versions that I had read about on the site:
+I had previously used up my wife's spray version of Thieves I was using as a foot deodorizer, and was looking forward to making two spray versions that I had read about on the site:

 I adjusted Recipe #1 down to the least number of drops by diving each ingredient by 5: